VASO-Coding-Challenge/SOTestingEnv/docs/deploy.md

 ### Run the Server

-Once you have finished creating your exam, you can run the server with this command:
+Once you have finished creating your exam, you can run the server with this command, while in the home (`SOTestingEnv`) directory:

 ```bash
 uvicorn --port=[PORT_NUMBER] --host=[HOST_NUMBER] backend.main:app